AdvancedPhotonSource/cohere/docs/source/config_prep.rst

     whitefield_filename = "/path/to/whitefield_file/whitefield.tif"

 - roi:
 | Typically read from a spec file.
 Defines the region of a detector that the data has been read from.
-Needed to determine corrections on the detector.
 The values in the list (refer to example below) are as follows: x coordinate starting point, x length, y coordinate starting point, y length.
 | example:
 ::